+6300.
+Group Dynamics and Procedures in Counseling (3).
+Pr., ECED 6280, ECED 6290.
 Provides experiential opportunities for students to develop an understanding of group development, dynamics, and procedures, and learn leadership skills helpful in group work.
 Includes the use of counseling theories in groups, ethical considerations, training standards, conflict resolution models, and research.

 6320.
 Consultation and Program Planning in Counseling (3).
-Pr., ECED 6220 or departmental approval.
+Pr., ECED 6220.